 For example, getting rid of unhealthy habits such as smoking and excessive alcohol consumption is often-touted advice for couples trying to get pregnant.
-As well, having proper nutrition is important, and supplements such as Folic Acid (S$19.90, £13) for women and CoQ10 (S$29.90, £16) for men can help enhance your fertility outcomes.
+The same goes for prioritizing healthy nutrition.
+Prenatal supplements such as folic acid for women and CoQ10 (coenzyme Q10) for men may help enhance your fertility outcomes, too.

 Using a sperm guide (S$68, £43) may also be helpful.
 Made of 100% medical-grade silicone, we’ve designed our version to be comfortably worn in the body, increasing sperm retention and helping sperm reach the egg after procreative sex.

 Among the several things your fertility specialist will need to understand is your ovulation cycle, so having that information prepared beforehand will be helpful.

 You can use any number of ovulation apps or tracking calendars to get an idea of the duration and character of your cycle, noting down details such as your moods, stress levels and basal body temperature.

 While you’re at it, paying attention to your period such as pain and flow might also be useful.